Cancro29/NETHERCAP/README.md

 A full-featured Wi-Fi penetration and social engineering tool for ESP8266 and ESP-32.Contact at nethercap.dev@gmail.com

 Like this project?
 Consider giving a star to this repo, I will appreciate that.
+# UPDATE
+5 GHz deauther is currently in development.
+Stay tuned!
 # Download
 ## ESP8266
 https://github.com/Cancro29/NETHERCAP/releases/tag/V.2.6-esp8266